omartinez182/Ad-Deep-Learning-Based-Recommendations/README.md

 * Deciding which products/images are good variants for a given ad sometimes requires a lot of manual effort and introduces subjectivity into the experiment.

 As an example, consider the following ad for polo shirts, that, when clicked, takes you to a landing page with T-shirts.
-In this case, the value proposition is to provide recommendations on the specific items in the inventory that match more closely (visually) the product in the ad the user clicked.
-This recommendations can be used to dinamically generate personalized category/landing pages.
-The relevance/match can have an impact on the conversion rate and therefore increase both revenue and decrease costs at the same time by having a higher relevance score (i.e. in search engine ads).

 https://user-images.githubusercontent.com/63601717/162553790-b745db1a-b933-4dd0-8b73-373cccf29ae1.mov

-Our approach consists of first using...
+In this case, the value proposition is to provide recommendations on the specific items in the inventory that match more closely (visually) the product in the ad the user clicked.
+These recommendations can be used to dynamically generate personalized category/landing pages.
+The relevance/match can have an impact on the conversion rate and therefore increase both revenues and decrease costs at the same time by having a higher relevance score (i.e. in search engine ads.)

 ### Data Sourcing & Processing
-Data was scraped from [Psycho Bunny](https://www.psychobunny.com/) ...
+To prototype our idea, we scraped images from a retailer's website, and manually collected a sample of their ads that were targeted to us on Facebook.

-We then used a (Resnet-18) pre-trained model `scripts/make_embedding.py` to generate embeddings for the images....
+We then used a pre-trained model (ResNet-18) `scripts/make_embeddings.py` to generate embeddings for the images that we used as our features.
+More details on the RecSys model can be found below under the modeling section.

 ## Getting Started